jultty/blog/posts/md/void-on-zfs.md

 As early as possible is a good time to run `passwd` and set the root password.

 #### `rc.conf`
-`runit` reads the `/etc/rc.conf` during startup to configure the system, setting up things like the keymap, hardware clock and terminal font.
+`runit` reads the `/etc/rc.conf` file during startup to configure the system, setting up things like the keymap, hardware clock and terminal font.

 For your reference, here is what I added to mine during the installation: